rmorshea/pybooster/docs/src/concepts.md

     return recipient

-with solved(alice):
+with solution(alice):
     assert get_recipient() == "Alice"
-    with solved(bob):
+    with solution(bob):
         assert get_recipient() == "Bob"
     assert get_recipient() == "Alice"
 ```

 ## Injectors

-Injectors are used to supply a set of dependencies to a function or context.
+Injectors are used to supply a set of dependencies to a function.

 ### Decorator Injectors